 (c) a copy of the information that was reported in accordance with this Part.

-(3) If a report is made otherwise than in person, the authorised person who received the report must as soon as is practicable —
+(3) If a report under this Part is made otherwise than in person, the authorised person who received the report must as soon as is practicable —

 (a) give the person making the report a unique reference number; and

-(b) record that number on the relevant reportable offender’s file and on the acknowledgment.
+(b) record that number on the relevant reportable offender’s file and, if applicable, on the acknowledgment.

 (4) The Commissioner may make an agreement with the reportable offender as to the manner in which any reference number or acknowledgment required to be given by this section may be given.